 Polio, a highly infectious viral disease that can cause permanent paralysis in a matter of hours, has been eradicated around the world except for three countries where it is endemic: Pakistan, Nigeria and Afghanistan.

 After the number of cases spiked sharply last year, Pakistan stepped up its eradication efforts.
-The numbers fell from 173 last year to 53 this year, according to the Global Polio Eradication Initiative.
+The numbers fell from 173 in 2011 to 58 in 2012, according to the Global Polio Eradication Initiative.